nspcc-dev/.github/profile/README.md

 They can also be used to run a storage node of your own on public networks (mainnet/testnet).

-Maintaining a node instance can be easier with [ansible-neofs](https://github.com/nspcc-dev/ansible-neofs) Ansible collection.

 ### Tests

 NeoFS test suite (including gateway tests) can be found in [neofs-testcases](https://github.com/nspcc-dev/neofs-testcases).